Life Without Limits. YOLO – You Only Live Once. Follow your heart. Listen to your inner guidance. Let the Universe guide you.

 When you try to reach out to the universe, the universe always answers.

 Sometimes there’s so much negativity—like a gray cloud hanging around you—that there’s no way for the universe to come and speak to you.
 If you’re trapped in a cycle of negative self-talk and limiting beliefs, you’re cut off from your source of divine wisdom.
 Sometimes a sign can be a harsh and blatant crash into your life because that’s how hard the Universe was trying to connect with you and couldn’t.
 Allowing time daily to open the window for the breath of the spirit to come in allows for roads to open and signs to be seen.
-In doing so, you build a strong vocabulary with yourself and spirit.
+In doing so, you build a strong vocabulary with yourself and your spirit.
 Always look for signs, and ask for them, to show spirit you’re trying.

 Tips to Connect to the Universe Daily

-- Clear a space in your home, preferably by a window to make sacred.
+- Clear a space in your home, preferably by a window to make it sacred.
 Bring precious things that you hold dear and decorate an altar.
 Meditate by this altar.

 - Keep a daily journal.
-If writing daily is hard, try to do it least once every three days.
+If writing daily is hard, try to do it at least once every three days.
 If something extremely negative is plaguing your mind, write it down on a sheet of paper, then burn it.
 This helps relieve your spirit of negativity.

 - Sunlight keeps the mind right.
 Nature is nurturing, and most people have lost their connection to the earth.
 Make sure you go out and soak up sun daily—the sun is the strongest energy to clear you.